dmbarbour/wikilon/docs/AwelonLang.md

          [C][B][A]s == [[C]B][C]A   (S combinator)   s = [[c] a b w] a i
             [B][A]k == A            (K combinator)   k = a d

-Awelon's primitive combinators are more convenient than SKI.
-Apply and bind provide structural control over scope, respectively hiding or capturing one value.
-Partial results are available from apply.
-Separation of 'copy' and 'drop' is convenient both for performance and [substructural type](https://en.wikipedia.org/wiki/Substructural_type_system) analysis.
+Awelon's primitive combinators are significantly more convenient than SKI: Apply and bind provide structural control over scope, respectively hiding or capturing one value.
+It is possible to abstract and refactor patterns involving multiple arguments or results.
+Explicit copy and drop simplify [substructural](https://en.wikipedia.org/wiki/Substructural_type_system) analysis and uniqueness tracking of type and value references.

 ## Words

-Words are identified by a non-empty sequence of UTF-8 characters with a few limitations.
+Words are identified by a non-empty sequence of UTF-8 codepoints with a few limitations.
 The blacklist is `@#[]()<>{}\/,;|&='"`, SP, C0 (0-31), and DEL.
 Developers are encouraged to favor words that won't need escapes in most external contexts (such as URLs, HTML, Markdown, natural language text, or editable views), and that aren't too large.

 A useful subset of words is implicitly defined: